sisques-labs/apex-engineer/README.md

    ```

 4. **During gameplay**:
-   - Hold the push-to-talk button to ask questions
+   - Hold the push-to-talk button (SPACE by default) to ask questions
    - Release to receive AI feedback
    - Monitor telemetry analysis in real-time